MORE THAN 300 YEARS OF HISTORY

-Above the stairs, three large doors lead to the Statue Room covered by a majestic 18th century vault.
-This room’s current appearance dates from 1863 and is the work of Girolamo Magnani.
+Above the stairs, three large doors lead to the Sala delle Statue: the restoration campaign undertaken in 2022 brought to light the ancient 18th-century decoration coffered ceiling covering the vault of this first room of the building, which has become visible again after more than 150 years since it was covered.
 Above the baluster stand plaster and fabric statues by Giuseppe Luzziardi; the side walls display busts of local comedy writer Girolamo Rovetta and of Giuseppe Verdi made respectively by Leonardo Bistolfi (1911) and Domenico Ghidoni (1901).

 The Foyer was built between 1760 and 1769 by architect Antonio Marchetti as academic room for the Erranti to replace a previous room demolished in 1739.

-The Foyer leads to the Teatro Grande Café – Berlucchi.
+The Foyer leads to the Caffè del Teatro Grande – Berlucchi.
 This room was first used as Academy Directors Room and the recent restoration has revealed the decoration made by Francesco Tellaroli in 1787.

 From the Foyer, a short frescoed hallway built at the same time as the room leads to the small Rotunda which gives access to the boxes and the main floor.
 This part of the Theater is built over the old stables and the first theater designed by Antonio Righini in 1735, built by Antonio Cugini.
 Righini and Cugini were two renowned theater architects connected to the Bibiena family.
 Demolished and rebuilt in 1806-1810, their room had a U shape with five rows of boxes declining towards the stage.